Decoding Brazil’s ESG Regulations: What Global Companies Need to Know

 - Gasilov Group Editorial Team

-Brazil moved early on sustainability disclosure, and in October 2023 the Securities Exchange Commission of Brazil, known as CVM, issued Resolution 193 that requires listed companies to report in line with IFRS S1 and S2 beginning with 2026 filings.
-Brazil is the first major economy to embed the ISSB baseline into domestic law, setting a precedent that other Latin American markets are already studying.
+Brazil moved early on sustainability disclosure, and in October 2023 the Securities Exchange Commission of Brazil, known as CVM, issued Resolution 193 requiring listed companies to report in line with IFRS S1 and S2, locally adopted as CBPS 01 and CBPS 02 through CVM Resolutions 217, 218, and 219 (October 2024), beginning with fiscal year 2026.
+Brazil was the first major economy to embed the ISSB baseline into domestic law.
+That early move now sits within a broader wave: as of early 2026, 37 jurisdictions accounting for roughly 60 percent of global GDP are adopting or referencing ISSB Standards, meaning Brazilian disclosure practices increasingly serve as a benchmark rather than an outlier.

 Capital markets have responded fast.
 Between late 2023 and early 2025, green and transition bond issuance on B3 topped 9 billion US dollars, more than the previous five years combined, and international investors now treat Brazilian issuers as early indicators of how the ISSB framework may function in emerging markets.
-Lenders are also testing climate‑adjusted pricing tied to the Central Bank’s climate stress test regime that starts this fiscal year.
+Lenders are also testing climate-adjusted pricing tied to the Central Bank's climate stress test regime that started in 2025.

 For multinationals, the stakes run higher than ticking a disclosure box.
 Brazil sits at the centre of global agribusiness, metals, and battery supply chains, all under rising scrutiny for deforestation and Scope 3 emissions.
 Aligning Brazilian subsidiaries with the new rule set will therefore influence the credibility of group-level sustainability statements filed in the United States, Europe, and Asia.